Running the Marine Corps Marathon Course

 Pace Yourself for the Bridge

-Part of the allure of Marine Corps is the big crowds that generate so much excitement, you float through the first 16 miles.
+Part of the allure of the Marine Corps is the big crowds that generate so much excitement, you float through the first 16 miles.
 But when you hit mile 18, you go over the 14th Street Bridge.
-There things grow quiet.
+Their things grow quiet.

 Suddenly there are no spectators lining the sides of the street.
 You leave behind the cries of encouragement and hit nothing but concrete.
 Maybe that doesn’t sound bad right now, but when you get there, trust me, it’s discouraging.

 Smart runner tip: If you listen to music or podcasts while you run, save a rewarding one for the bridge.
 Many runners hit the wall at this point in any marathon, so anything you can do to keep yourself moving helps.
 I saved my favorite Gu for midway through the bridge in year two, and looking forward to it did at least give me a focus beyond “dear God when will this bridge end?!?”

 The road up to the Iwo Jima Memorial isn’t THAT steep … unless you are running it after 26 continuous miles on your feet.
 Those final 0.2 feel like the hardest steps you’d ever taken.
 I’d heard that about the final climb before the race, and yet the first year the end truly felt interminable for me.